fjl/twurst.com/_posts/2011-02-03-annual-report.markdown

 The downside to all this funky, work-related stuff is that I'm sort-of ditching my computer science studies.
-I didn't finish a single subject this semester and as far as I can see, that record isn't not going to be improved with the next one.
+I didn't finish a single subject this semester and as far as I can see, that record isn't going to be improved with the next one.
 I'm looking forward to better times, though, as I intend to enroll for a bachelor degree course in philosophy next winter.
 That's something I always wanted in a corner of my heart, so I figure that _now_ might be a better time than never.
 I'm really looking forward to that